 - 3 years at 0.45% gross/AER fixed

 Interest is calculated daily and paid at a fixed rate annually.
-In practice, that means for the 1-year bond, the interest is paid on maturity, and for the 2 or 3 year bond, interest is paid on the anniversary of opening the account.
+In practice, that means for the 1-year bond, the interest is paid on maturity.
+For the 2 or 3-year bond, interest is paid on the anniversary of opening the account.
 No additional deposits can be made after you have opened your account.

 Fixed-Rate Cash ISA

 The Post Office’s Fixed Rate Cash ISA is a bit like a bond, but with the added incentive that its interest is tax-free.
-Currently, the Post Office’s Fixed Rate Cash ISA pays 0.30% tax-free/ AER fixed for a one year account and 0.35% tax-free / AER fixed for 2 years.
+Currently, the Post Office’s Fixed Rate Cash ISA pays 0.30% tax-free/ AER fixed for a one year account, and 0.35% tax-free / AER fixed for 2 years.
 After those times, the rate will revert to 0.01% tax-free /AER variable.
-You can invest £500 from the start, but you will have no access to your savings until after the maturity you initially pick.
+You can invest £500 from the start, but you will have no access to your savings until maturity.
 No further deposits or transfers are allowed into this account once you have opened it.

 There is no beating around the bush.
-The savings account interest rates offered by the Post Office are really low.
+The savings account interest rates offered by the Post Office are meagre.
 However, so are the rest of the interest rates on savings accounts offered by every other financial institution and high street bank in the UK at the moment.
 But, just because the interest rates are low does not mean they are totally redundant.
 If you want a low-risk investment to ensure that you preserve your capital in the run-up to retirement, then these could be a good option for you.
-As ever, though, that depends on your circumstances, such as how much money you have saved, how much money you can afford to lose and how soon you are retiring.
+That all depends on your circumstances, including what you have saved, what you can afford to lose, and how soon you're retiring.